kaku2020/NewsFeedApp/README.md

 1.Clone the project from the repository .For help https://www.youtube.com/watch?v=q9wc7hUrW8 2.open the project in VS Code.
 3.Open the terminal.
-4.In the terminal copy paste "npm install"
+4.In the terminal copy paste "npm install"(make sure your terminal is pointing to the same directory where ) 5.Press Enter.
-5.Press Enter.
 6.After installation in the terminal copy paste "npm start" 7.The app will start on http://localhost:3000.
-8.Paste the above link in the browser and hit enter if it does not start automatically
+8.Paste the above link in the browser and hit enter if it does not start automatically 9.Sample video of the app  https://screenrec.com/share/uwemU3odRS .

 # Getting Started with Create React App